Travel Insurance for Pregnancy: Squaremouth Explains What’s Covered

 Will Pregnancy Expenses be Covered During My Trip?

-Once a pregnant traveler has left for their trip, they may be covered by the Emergency Medical benefit for complications of pregnancy, however normal pregnancy is typically excluded.
-“Normal pregnancy” often includes childbirth and medical expenses related to the pregnancy.
-“Complications of pregnancy” are generally not defined by travel insurance policies.
-These claims will usually be handled on a case-by-case basis.
+Once a pregnant traveler has left for their trip, they may be covered by the Emergency Medical benefit for pregnancy complications that occur during their trip.
+“Complications of pregnancy” are generally not defined by travel insurance policies, so these claims will usually be handled on a case-by-case basis.
+With that said, normal pregnancy situations, such as childbirth and regular checkups, are typically excluded.

-Although normal pregnancy is typically not covered by travel insurance, pregnant travelers can still have medical coverage.
-This means they can be covered for the cost of treating a medical emergency that is unrelated to their pregnancy.
+Although normal pregnancy is typically not covered by travel insurance, pregnant travelers can still be covered for medical emergencies unrelated to their pregnancy, such as illness or injury.